 What are considered precious metals for investment purposes?

-For investment purposes, precious metals are traditionally considered the chemical elements gold, silver, platinum, and palladium.
-These are classified for their unique characteristics, such as luster, resistance to tarnish or corrosion, chemical stability, and rarity.
-Apart from most all other elements, the "precious metals," like gold, silver, and to a much lesser degree platinum, are the most common hard asset investment options given their historical use as currency by nations.
-All four share the same properties that have made gold and silver especially desirable as money.
+For investment purposes, precious metals are traditionally considered the chemical elements gold, silver, platinum and palladium.
+Apart from most all other elements, the “precious metals,” like gold, silver and, to a much lesser degree, platinum, are the most common hard asset investment options given their historical use as currency by nations.
 Thus, these metals are highly sought after materials as stores of wealth that historically have held value over time against other forms of investments, and especially as compared to the value of paper currencies.

-Investors can invest in precious metals both directly by purchasing the asset in the form of actual bullion or in coins, and indirectly by investing in the stock of companies that either invest in precious metals or produce them.
-This discussion focuses on direct investment in those assets commonly called precious metals in the form of bullion or coins, since stock and similar intangible business securities investments (for example, bonds) are handled in other questions.
+Investors can invest in precious metals both directly by purchasing the asset in the form of actual bullion or in coins, or by investing in the stock of companies that either invest in precious metals or produce them.
+Another way to invest in precious metals is to purchase precious metal ETFs (exchanged-traded funds).

 How may an individual invest in precious metals?

 Depending on the metal, investments may be made in two or three ways.
-In the case of gold or silver, an investor may purchase gold or silverbullion-type coins (e.g., the Canadian Maple Leaf), bars, or certificates that certify that a specific amount of the metal is housed in a specific warehouse for the investor.
+In the case of gold or silver, an investor may purchase gold or silver bullion-type coins, bars, or certificates that certify that a specific amount of the metal is housed in a specific warehouse for the investor.
 In the case of other metals, such as platinum or palladium, investments are made by the purchase of bars or certificates.